 "My dear boy, you must not wallow in your grief.
 It will do little good for anyone.
 Sirius died the way he would have wanted.
 You must trust me on that."

 "Died the way he wanted did he?"
-Harry asked getting progressively angrier as he continued to talk to this stupid old man.
+Harry asked, starting to get genuinely angry.
 Dumbledore nodded his head with a sympathetic look.

-"By his bitch of a cousin's hand and drapery?
+"By his bitch of a cousin's spell pushing him through the veil?
 You really think that would have been his preferred method?"

 Again, Dumbledore looked taken aback.
+He ignored the profanity, however.
 "Fighting, Harry.
 He died fighting."

-"Well personally I don't think he wanted to die at all.
-And it would be an insult to him if I immediately forgot him and started to party like all the other inconsiderate arses out there.
+"Well, personally I don't think he wanted to die at all.
+He spent 12 years in Azkaban and when he finally got out he was still locked up and miserable.
+I think he wanted to live!
+He never really got the chance to and I can't even explain to you how painful that is for me to think about."
+Harry stopped and took a fortifying breath.
+It was hard to talk about his godfather, but he needed Dumbledore to understand.
+"It would be an insult to him if I immediately forgot him and started to party like all the other inconsiderate arses out there.
 The same ones who vilified him and called me a liar for months.
 So please forgive me if I stay right here and grieve like any sane person would."

-"If you think I'm going to celebrate anytime soon you have lost your mind!"
+"If you think I'm going to celebrate any time soon you have lost your mind!"
 He spat angrily.
-"I care nothing for the public's opinion or piece of mind at this point.
+"I don't care for the public's opinion or piece of mind.
+I haven't for a while.
 They had a grand old time crucifying me in the paper this year and I'm not prepared to just forgive and forget!
 And the ministry?"
 Harry let out a derisive laugh.
 "They can go fuck themselves."

 "Harry!"
 Dumbledore admonished, looking quite scandalized, but Harry just continued.

 "I know what's best, Mr. Potter."
-The man demanded looking steadily over his glasses.
+The man stated, looking steadily over his glasses and ignoring Harry's last question.
 "You will be going to the Ministry party tomorrow night."
-There was steel behind the man's voice, but Harry couldn't care less.
+There was steel behind the man's voice and there was no longer a twinkle in his eyes, but Harry couldn't care less.

 Dumbledore looked warily at the boy breathing deeply in the hospital bed and conceded defeat gracefully.
-Well, as gracefully as someone who had almost had his beard burned off, before being thoroughly put in his place by a student, could be.
+Well, as gracefully as someone who had almost had his beard burned off and was currently dripping wet could be.

 "All right Harry.
-No need to get so worked up, yes?
+No need to get so worked up.
 You don't have to go.
 You are right.
-It is much to soon.
-I will just let Cornelius know that you can not attend."
+It is much too soon.
+I will just let the relevant parties know that you can not attend."
 Dumbledore then quickly fled…er…hastened out of the infirmary to do just that.
-As he left Dumbledore couldn't help but be a little impressed.
-Harry was no push over, and he definitely had his mothers temper.
+As he left, Dumbledore couldn't help but be a little impressed despite himself.
+Harry was no push over, and he definitely had his mother's temper.

 Harry laid back and tried to steady his breathing as the Headmaster left the infirmary.
 He hoped against hope that he wasn't expelled for what he had just done.
 It had been an accident after all.
 He suddenly chuckled as he remembered the look on the old man's face as he tried to stop his beard from burning.
 His chuckles soon turned to sobs as he tried not to think of how funny Sirius would have found it, but he didn't succeed.